Crystalwarrior/KFO-Server/README.md

     - Pauses the day cycle initiated by the target or yourself if not given a target.
 * **clock_unpause** "ID"
     - Unpauses the day cycle initiated by the target or yourself if not given a target.
+* **cure** "ID" "initials of effects"
+    - Clears the given effects from the target, as well as any poison that would have inflicted those effects.
 * **deafen** "ID"
     - Changes the deafened status of a target.
     - Deafened players will be unable to read IC messages properly or receive other audio cues from commands such as /knock, /scream, etc.